 Fighting Drought with Stormwater

-From Research to Practice This multi-campus research initiative looks compare land classes for stormwater infrastructure on five University of California campuses.
-Green infrastructure (naturally vegetation) is a cost effective, resilient approach to managing wet weather impacts that provides many community benefits.
+This multi-campus research initiative looks compare land classes for stormwater infrastructure on five University of California campuses.
+Green infrastructure (natural vegetation) is a cost effective, resilient approach to managing wet weather impacts that also provides many community benefits.
 Green infrastructure reduces and treats stormwater at its source while delivering environmental, social, and economic benefits.
-One of the larger goals of this project is to quantify insect and plant diversity of green infrastructure, as well as understand how insect and plant diversity associated with it differs from lawn, ornamental landscape areas and other natural, non-green infrastructure areas.
+One of the larger goals of this project is to quantify insect and plant diversity of green infrastructure, as well as to understand how insect and plant diversity differs from lawn, ornamental landscape areas and other natural, non-green infrastructure areas.

 Clinal adaptation and adaptive plasticity in Artemisia californica